-The late Karen Lawrence worked at London Glassblowing during the 80s and 90s and we are privileged to be hosting a retrospective of her oeuvre in our gallery between 12-27 February 2016.
-Click here to view and purchase a selection of her artworks online.
+The late Karen Lawrence worked at London Glassblowing during the 80s and 90s and we are privileged to have hosted a retrospective of her oeuvre in our gallery between 12-27 February 2016.

 Watch the video below to learn more about Karen through interviews with her husband, the irrepressible singer-songwriter John Otway, along with the founder of London Glassblowing, Peter Layton, and artist & curator Cathryn Shilling.